Common Name: White mulberry

 Look-alikes: White mulberry is very similar in appearance to the native red mulberry (M. rubra), and the species are known to hybridize.
 Mature red mulberry trees are usually taller than white (up to 70’ tall in a natural setting).
 Red mulberry leaves are also somewhat larger, more flattened at the base, dull on the top surface (as opposed to shiny on white mulberry) and hairy on the entire bottom surface.
 Red mulberry requires higher quality habitat with rich, moist soil and partial shade, while white mulberry will grow in poor soils and prefers full sun.
 Purdue University has an excellent guide differentiating white mulberry from several similar species, including red mulberry, linked below.
 (Dirr and Warren 2019)

 White mulberry is reported frequently throughout the southern most of the Great Lakes Basin but has not been reported in the northern regions of Minnesota or Wisconsin.
 It is most frequently reported near urban areas, including Cleveland, Chicago, Detroit and Toronto.
 On a continental scale, it occurs from coast to coast and has been verified in 48 states and three Canadian provinces.
-White mulberry is described by USDA as being hardy to -18 degrees Fahrenheit (Zone 5a), which limits its distribution in the Great Lakes Region, though its range may shift northward in response to changes in climate.
+White mulberry is described by USDA as being hardy to -18oF (Zone 5a), which limits its distribution in the Great Lakes Region, though its range may shift northward in response to changes in climate.

 Additional invasive species distribution data for specific Great Lakes jurisdictions is available via: